JesseSprinkle/Graphics-Engine/README.md

 2. Rework materials, separate them from things like position and rotation.
 I don't particularly like the current design.

 ### Goals
 1. Option to choose shader rather than have it designated.
-The current designated shader (based on what you based like if it's 3D, 2D etc) will become the default shader when you make an object so it can be rendered, but it can be replaced (under certain restrictions).
+The current designated shader (based on what the object is like if it's 3D, 2D etc) will become the default shader so an object can be rendered without having to have a shader assigned, but the default can be replaced (under certain restrictions).
 2. Mesh loading from a file.
 This should be rather easy.
 3. Storing object data in a file, so I can reload the objects being rendered dynamically rather than having to recompile if I want to change something.
 4. UI, stuff like sliders and dragging object around.
 This is probably far down the line.